AdMeynard/BoundaryEffectsReduction/README.md

 * `TimeFrequencyScaleRep` contains the functions generating Time-Frequency and Time-Scale representations such as STFT, Synchrosqueezing Transform, Reassignment, or ConceFT.
 * `Scripts` contains the scripts to perform the experiments detailed in the paper.
 Some corresponding results are directly provided in subfolder `Results`.

-The folder `Paper` contains the article and the associated Supplementary Materials.
+The folder `Paper` contains the article and the associated Supplementary Materials, while the folder `Animations` contains some videos featuring the real-time boundary-free synchrosqueezing transforms of a few biomedical signals, provided by BoundEffRed.

 # Authors